BlakeWilliams/bat/README.md

 ### Iterators

 Iteration is supported via the `range` keyword.
-Both slices and maps are supported.
+Supported types are slices, maps, arrays, and channels.

 ```html
 {{range $index, $name in data}}